 The traditional custom for most servings of food consists of: a starter, a mains, and a dessert.
 For many, skipping the starter altogether and going for the mains tends to be a more convenient option, but starters serve a purpose of their own, especially when it comes to dinner parties thrown at home.

 Starters are meant to whet the appetite, and are best kept for those parties where the main theme is aimed at providing full courses of food to hungry guests.
 It’s also about providing a wide range of choice, allowing guests to choose what they want before moving on to the mains.
 Starts are also extremely easy to make, require few ingredients, and are generally tend to be small and delicious.
 They’re the perfect way to get an evening started before other activities begin.
-These are some simple starter ideas for any occasion, and would work well for any casino-themed affair – give these a try before the best roulette games fun starts.
+These are some simple starter ideas for any occasion, and would work well for any casino-themed affair – give these a try before the best roulette games and real fun starts.

 - Stir-Fried Chilli Chicken

 This is a straightforward, simple dish that shouldn’t take longer than 15 minutes to put together.
 All it takes is some chopped chicken put into a pan along with oil, garlic, and chillies.
 When the chicken has fried for about a minute, add some tomato puree, soy sauce, and sugar.
 The dish is ready once the sauce has been reduced to the preferred consistency.

 Everyone loves cheese thanks to its wide range of flavours and textures.
 It gets even better with fried cheese balls, which can be dipped in a number of different sauces.
 These take around 30 minutes in total to make, and require cheese, eggs, salt, baking powder, and chilli powder.
 Mix all the ingredients together, and deep-fry in oil until crisp and golden brown.